-There is talk going around the internet yet again, that it is illegal to chart Scottish tartans except for personal use.
+One often hears that it is illegal to chart Scottish tartans except for personal use.
 I have done extensive research and corresponded with the Official Tartan Registry in the UK about this.

 Many tartans pre-date copyright restrictions and still others are old enough to have passed out of copyright into the public domain.
 This means, quite simply, that they can be used freely by anyone at any time for any purpose.

 To see how this works in practice, think about the Royal Stewart tartan.
-You can find it (and this is just the first page of Google results) as a kilt, a tie, a leash, a dog bed, tennis shoes, and a hot water bottle cover.
+You can find it (and this is just the first page of Google results) as a kilt, a tie, a leash, a dog bed, tennis shoes, an umbrella, and a hot water bottle cover.
 All this is perfectly legal, as would be a needlepoint interpretation of the same tartan, whether for sale or for personal use.

 It’s unfortunate that there is this misunderstanding of what is very clear.